Not sure where to start when it comes to promoting your business on social media?

 Want to learn more about social media marketing?

 This is just a summary of the steps involved in getting started with your social media strategy.
-If you’re interested in learning how to develop and implement a complete digital strategy in your business then join us for our Digital Marketing Essentials workshop or explore our range of practical workshops focusing on digital skills and sales and marketing.
+If you’re interested in learning how to develop and implement a complete digital strategy in your business then join us for our Digital Marketing Essentials workshop or explore our range of practical sales and marketing workshops.

 Marketing